DeepSegment/FCN-GoogLeNet/scripts/README.md

 * scene_parse.py: to define functions which are related to resize, scale and load data;

-* inception.py: to define functions of the inception model
+* inception.py: to define functions of the inception model;

-* cache.py: to define functions to restore the transfer values in a cache file
+* cache.py: to define functions to restore the transfer values in a cache file;

 * transfer_value.py: to input the pickle file to the Googlenet and restore the transfer values in a cache file.

+Run transfer_value.py to get the cache file; run data2pkl.py to create your own pickle file